nicolascagna96/catering-website/README.md

     -   From the source section drop-down menu, select the Master Branch
     -   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://nicolascagna96.github.io/catering-first-project/

 # Credits

 ### Contents
-- The code to make the navigation bar and the social media links was inspired by the CI Love Running Project.
+- The code to make the navigation bar was taken by the CI Love Running Project.
-- The code to make the Conatct Form was taken by a youtube tutorial video: https://www.youtube.com/watch?v=8kTPtrz7PiU&t=799s
+- The code to make the Contact Form was taken by a youtube tutorial video: https://www.youtube.com/watch?v=8kTPtrz7PiU&t=799s

 ### Media
-- The image were all taken from Pexels.com
+- The image were all taken from [Pexels.]( https://www.pexels.com/ "Pexels")